Skip to main content

 How PACE can help

-PACE Technologies supplies the equipment and consumables your lab needs for metallographic sample preparation.
-From sectioning and mounting through grinding, polishing, and etching, we offer precision equipment and consumables backed by preparation guides and technical support.
+PACE Technologies supplies the equipment and consumables that metallography, failure analysis, QC, and materials research labs rely on.
+From sectioning and mounting through grinding, polishing, and etching, we offer precision equipment and consumables along with preparation guides and technical support.

 PACE Technologies team and equipment showcasing metallographic sample preparation solutions